 - Separate digital personal photo.

-- Brief biographical personal statement that will be printed in the program booklet should you be selected for the program.
+- Brief biographical personal statement (in English) that will be printed in the program booklet should you be selected for the program.
 Your personal statement may include current position and responsibilities, your professional interests, and any other information you would like to share.

 - Travel allowance.

 - Per diem.